 Choose to join us in 2022 and enjoy 50% off this extension or fly free from Miami to Panama City/San Jose—or vice versa—your choice.
 Visit our Special Offers page or call for details.

-At Miraflores Locks, a behind-the-scenes tour awaits us followed by private VIP tour of the Panama Canal Museum.
-Lunch at the new, onsite restaurant, is an experience in itself as we dine in the Atlantic & Pacific Co.’s private dining room with floor to ceiling windows and an unparalleled view of the canal.
-After lunch, transfer back to the hotel for the afternoon.
+After breakfast, we enjoy a behind-the-scenes tour of Miraflores Locks followed by private, VIP tour of the Panama Canal Museum with lunch at the onsite restaurant, Atlantic & Pacific Co.
+Dine in the restaurant's private dining room with floor to ceiling windows and an unparalleled view of the canal.

-In the evening, we visit the first of two UNESCO World Heritage Sites on the extension -- the Casco Viejo neighborhood of Panama City.
+In the evening, we visit the second of two UNESCO World Heritage Sites on the extension, the Casco Viejo neighborhood of Panama City.
 Walking the Old Town, experience the color and ambiance of the historic core of the city.
 Set on a peninsula and walled for protection, with cathedral spires overhead, narrow streets and small shops, Casco Viejo offers us a look into Panama’s colonial past.
 Enjoy dinner at a local restaurant before returning to the hotel for the evening.
 (B,L,D)

 Extension Cost Per Person

 Join us for updates, insider reports & special offers.